How to Buy a Suit: The Best Rules to Follow

 Green Double Breasted Suit © Rocketry

 If necessary, take the suit to a tailor for alterations.
-It’s rare to see off the rack suits to look perfect on you but it can happen.
-However I recommend contacting a few local tailors that can make alterations on your suit if needed.
+As said at the measurements, it’s rare to see off the rack suits to look perfect on you, but it can happen.
+However, I recommend contacting a few local tailors who can make the necessary alterations to your suit.

 How to Buy a Suit: Think About Color and Pattern